Faazil/100-days-of-devops/challenges/week-02/day-10.md

 **"No such file or directory" for /var/www/html/beta:**
 - Verify the directory exists: `ls -la /var/www/html/beta`
-- Check the challenge description for the exact path (it may vary)
+- Review the challenge description for the exact path (it may vary)

 **SCP fails with "lost connection":**
 - Test SSH connection first: `ssh clint@stbkp01`